IBM/aspera-cli/README.md

 ascli node central file list
 ```

-by providing the `validator` option, offline transfer validation can be done.
+By providing the `validator` option, offline transfer validation can be done.

+> **Note:** This API will probably be deprecated in the future.

 ### FASP Stream